I WRITE SO YOU DON'T HAVE TO.

 My first tax-paying job was as a bagger at a unionized grocery store, which meant I quickly made more than minimum wage, had paid vacation and company health insurance at 16 years young.
 In college, I landed a retail job and an office job, both of which would be useful later when I needed a business professional wardrobe and some experience to reference during job interviews in the 'real world.'

 Those interviews led me to take some really awesome, lucrative opportunities after college.
 It was after my first sales job that I realized that my goal of getting into marketing would be on the backburner for a bit.
-Sales had a way of sucking me in.
+Sales had a way of luring me in, with its flashy hotels and luxury trips.
 So, I went on to sell butt wipes, search engine optimization (SEO) services and IBM/Lenovo computers.

 Corporate B2B sales continued for something like 11 years.
 Cold calls aside, it was a lot of fun.
 The lushest was the limos and Ritz Carltons that came along with medical sales.
 The most fun had to be the Google-like SEO startup that encouraged scooter races and loud music, topping out at 300 employees before the feds shut the place down (I snuck in a visit to Google's HQ in Mountain View just prior).
 And, the most enlightening (enlightening for my soul, anyway) had to be the fortune 500 (Lenovo).